 Ernie has inside toys (clean) and outside toys (dirty).
 Inside toys can become outside toys, but outside toys will never make the leap back to inside (unless they can easily be cleaned, like kongs or nylabones).
 Ernie seems to be alright with this system, except for one toy.
 Pictured above is Ernie with the leg of a stuffed bear, all that remains of his Christmas present from Ms. Alice.
 He keeps trying to bring it inside.
 I guess he's not as caste-conscious as I am.

-1 bottle Sailor Jerry Spiced Navy Rum (92 proof)
+Recipe for deliciousness: 1 bottle Sailor Jerry Spiced Navy Rum (92 proof)

 several cans of ginger ale